DiscM/flowstatedemos/QuickStart.md

 ```

 7. Optional: duplicate `coin.tscn` into `seed.tscn` and adjust the material color to green or gold.
-8. Run `platformer/project.godot` and make sure the player can finish in under five minutes.
+8. Run `platformer/project.godot` and make sure you can finish in under five minutes.

 ### Loose Tutorial: Radio Signal Rescue